 McKendree University offers classes at a variety of sites in Illinois and Kentucky.
 At the Lebanon campus and the nursing centers, classes follow a typical semester pattern.
 At the other centers, classes are offered in a one-month, six, or eight-week accelerated format.
 For semester courses, the Fall term begins late in August and ends in mid-December while the Spring term runs from mid-January to early May.
 For classes in the accelerated program, the Fall term begins September 1 and ends December 31 during which time four one-month sessions are offered.
-The Spring term begins January 1 and ends May 31 and includes five one-month sessions are offered during this period along with other sessions of varying length depending on the courses offered.
+The Spring term begins January 1 and ends May 31 and includes five one-month sessions.
+The Summer Term begins June 1 and ends August 31.
+Three one-month sessions are offered during this period along with other sessions of varying length depending on the courses offered.
 Other sessions of varying length are also offered in the Fall and Spring terms.